-- A set of 120 postal-area-based files that, when viewed using appropriate geographical information system (GIS) software, provide a set of boundaries for the postcode units in Great Britain.
-Where possible, these boundaries are nested within Geoplan® postcode boundaries. - Corresponding 120 postal-area-based files containing: - · vertical streets; and - 120 containing PO boxes and Discards. - Further associated data, metadata and information files are supplied on the accompanying Code-Point product CD.
+- A set of 120 postal-area-based files that, when viewed using appropriate geographical information system (GIS) software, provide a set of boundaries for the postcode units in Great Britain. - Corresponding 120 postal-area-based files containing: - · vertical streets; and - 120 containing PO Box[®] information and Discards. - Further associated data, metadata and information files are supplied on the accompanying Code-Point product CD.